PDP crisis: CJN summons 6 Chief Judges over issuance of conflicting orders - New Telegraph

 “This is even more compelling having regard to earlier NJC warning to judicial officers on the need to be circumspect in granting Exparte applications.”

-New Telegraph revealed that the meeting between the CJN and the Heads of Court concerned is a prelude to the larger NJC meeting likely to hold next week.
+New Telegraph revealed that the meeting between the CJN and the Heads of Court concerned is a prelude to the larger NJC meeting likely to be held next week